All posts

 • Is Attio supported, or only HubSpot and Salesforce?

 Most outbound tools fail at least three of those.
 Verbiflow was built to answer yes to all of them.
-If the CRM is the record your team trusts, the outbound platform shouldn’t be the thing that breaks it.
+The CRM is the record your team trusts on Monday morning.
+The outbound platform feeding it should not be the thing that breaks that trust.